rafael-santiago/helios/src/include/doc/hc/README.md

 ## "hc/hc_libpcap.hsl"

 To check if the current build environment can link applications that use libpcap.
-Try it:
+Try this:

     include ~/hc/hc_libpcap.hsl
     include ~/hc/hc.hsl